srikanth7785/Gmaterials_App/DevelopmentJourney(v3).md

 there can be a `Recent Downloads` section on the home section which has the 4 or 5 recently downloaded materials and user can access them from the home screen directly.
 > that seems to be a good idea. contextual too !!

-but, before getting the hopes high, can it be achieved? like, can I code it?
+but, before getting the hopes high, how can it be achieved? like, can I code it?

 > motivation #6 #7 to the rescue! <br>
 > 6. Nothing is a question of how?, it's just a question of 'what' "exactly" needs to be done. <br>